 Q: How do I apply to graduate?

 A: Visit the registrar site for detailed information.

 Q: I want to take my last 5 classes to complete my degree at another university.
 Can I do this?

-A: Unless special permission is granted by the Director of the school, the work of the senior or final year must be completed at USM.
+A: Unless special permission is granted by the Director of the school, 30 credit hours of a student's last 45 credit hours must be completed at USM.

 Q: How do I know what courses to register for next semester?

 A: Review your USM catalog and your student record sheet to determine what classes you have remaining.
-A copy of your student record sheet may be obtained from 113 Luther Bonney Hall with proper ID.
-Make an appointment with your advisor by calling (207) 780-4020 to review and verify requirements.
+A copy of your student record sheet may be obtained from from your advisor or found in Advising Notes in your MaineStreet student center.
+Make an appointment with your advisor to review and verify requirements.

 Q: When will I be able to register without a PIN number?